Abe-Estos/Logan_Nance_Portfolio/README.md

 [This project](Homework2) runs a word guessing game from the 50 most popular nouns in a given document.
 This project works with various features of NLTK, including tokenization, lemmaization, and POS identification.
 Running instructions are similar to homework one.
 ## Homework3
 [This project](Homework3.pdf) demonstrates my knowledge of WordNet & SentiWordNet, which are libraries and databases of words, their synonyms, sentiments, etc.
+## SentenceParsing
+[This project](SentenceParsing.pdf) is my breakdown an analysis of different ways to parse sentences in NLPs.